Key Players

 ***The board of directors may determine by resolution that each qualified elector of the district is entitled to the number of votes or fractional votes equal to the number of acres or fractional acres, rounded to the next one-tenth acre, owned by that owner, but not more than one thousand two hundred eighty votes.

-Regulatory agencies play a major role in state energy policy, but decisions at the local level make an impact too.
+Regulatory agencies and lawmaking bodies play a major role in state energy policy, but decisions at the local level make an impact too.
 Join us and help push our leaders towards a clean energy future!

 Sign up for updates